MichaelSzczepaniak/TranalyzerPresentation/index.md

 1. TA is a powerful, low cost, web application to test your multi-day trading ideas.
 2. While there are many sites that will allow you to create charts and even do some technical anlaysis, none that are free (that I'm aware of) allow you to actually test your trading strategy based on your inputs.
 3. Intended for traders who hold positions longer than a single day (swing traders)
-  - Not intended for traders how enter and exit multiple times per day (day traders)
+  - Not intended for traders who enter and exit multiple times per day (day traders)
 4. Can use free or subscription-based data services
   - Module to download (currently free) stock data from <b>finanace.yahoo</b> is available.
   - Applications like [TradeStation](http://www.tradestation.com/products/stocks-and-etfs/pricing) or [ThinkOrSwim](https://www.thinkorswim.com/t/innovation.html) require opening accounts with their brokerages while others like [TC2000] (https://www.worden.com/offerterms) charge a monthly fee.